clankjak/edx-documentation/en_us/shared/students/SFD_certificates.rst

 You may register for one type of certificate but later decide that you want a different type of certificate.
-For example, you may register for an honor code certificate, but you might later want to change to a verified certificate.
+For example, you may register for an honor code certificate, but then later decide that you want to earn a verified certificate.

 You can change the certificate type until registration for verified certificates ends for your course, usually two or more weeks after the course starts.

-* To upgrade to a verified certificate, go to your dashboard, and then select **Challenge Yourself!** under the name of your course.
-You then follow the onscreen instructions to register for a verified certificate.
+* To upgrade to a verified certificate, go to your dashboard, and then select **Upgrade to Verified Track** under the name of your course.
+You then follow the instructions to register for a verified certificate.

-  If registration for verified certificates has closed, you cannot change your certificate type.
-Registration for verified certificates typically closes two weeks after the course has started, or after at least one assignment due date has passed.

 * To change from a verified certificate to an honor code certificate, go to your dashboard, and then select **Unregister** under the name of your